Monomial stability of Frobenius images: Applications to -diagonal coinvariant algebras

 \subsection{$r=2$: classical diagonal coinvariant algebra}

-We will denote $R_n^{(2)}$ by $DR_n$ throughout this section and just refer to the algebra as the diagonal coinvariant algebra.
-From Proposition \ref{coinvFarbRange}, the bi-graded components $[DR_n]_{(i,j)}$ form a URMS sequence for fixed $i,j$ with stable range $n\geq 2(i+j)$.
-Our goal in this subsection is to reproduce this stable range by looking at the monomial expansion of corresponding Frobenius image, $\mathcal{F}([DR_n]_{(i,j)})$.\parspace
+We will denote $R_n^{(2)}$ by $DR_n$ and $H_n^{(2)}$ by $DH_n$ throughout this section and refer to the algebra as the diagonal coinvariant algebra.
+From Proposition \ref{coinvFarbRange}, the bi-graded components, $[DH_n]_{(i,j)}$, form a URS sequence for fixed $i,j$ with URS stable range $n\geq 2(i+j)$.
+Our goal in this subsection is to reproduce this stable range by looking at the monomial expansion of corresponding Frobenius image, $\mathcal{F}([DR_n]_{(i,j)})=\mathcal{F}([DH_n]_{(i,j)})$.\parspace